yugabyte/terraform-provider-ybm/docs/resources/vpc_peering.md

 ---
 page_title: "ybm_vpc_peering Resource - YugabyteDB Managed"
 description: |-
-  The resource to create a VPC Peering in YugabyteDB Managed.
+  The resource to create a VPC peering in YugabyteDB Managed.
 ---

 # ybm_vpc_peering (Resource)

-The resource to create a VPC Peering in YugabyteDB Managed.
+The resource to create a VPC peering in YugabyteDB Managed.

 ## Example Usage